ivnsch/rust_android_ios/README.md

 # How do I build modern apps with this?

 You probably are wondering how to use Rust with reactive capabilities (RxJava, Combine, reactive database, etc).
 The answer is that you don't have to manage rx/async in Rust at all (unless e.g. parallelizing computation intensive tasks).
 The idea that you've to spawn a thread for or put each networking call or database access in an observable, littering your core business logic and services with async flows, is pretty much an anti-pattern (see e.g. this talk https://www.youtube.com/watch?v=BsavoQWAVqM).
 If you move rx/async near to the UI (where it's needed, to not block the UI thread), the core becomes simpler and easily composable, and you don't have to worry about reactive frameworks in Rust.
-See real world example below, which implements this pattern: The apps use RxJava and RxSwift, but the core is mostly synchronous (except one place where we need to parallelize a computation intensive task).
+See [real world example](https://github.com/i-schuetz/rust_android_ios#coepi) below, which implements this pattern: The apps use RxJava and RxSwift, but the core is mostly synchronous (except one place where we need to parallelize a computation intensive task).

 # Is this a good fit for my app?

 If your app is a thin frontend for a REST api (i.e. the "core" is intended to be simple networking calls), or otherwise UI/platform services -centric, probably it's not worth it.
 The build flows and maintaining the FFI/JNI interfaces obviously add some complexity to the development process and a new required skillset.
 If you're in a big company that has plenty of iOS and Android developers, who aren't interested in Rust and don't mind implementing everything 2x, it's probably also not worth it 🙂

+If you're a Rust dev with no experience in mobile and don't want to spend time learning 2 platforms, you may prefer a cross-platform UI, like Flutter (see e.g. [this repo](https://github.com/shekohex/flutterust) for how to integrate it with Rust).
+I personally recommend using native, though, if you want to provide the best user experience, have better tooling, don't want to worry about the cross-platform framework being discontinued, etc.

 For everything else I'd say it's at least worth trying out!